captn3m0/codechef/_problems/medium/PALIPALI.md

 ### Input

- The first line contains a single integer **T <= 10**, the number of test cases. **T** test cases follow.
+ The first line contains a single integer **T &lt;= 10**, the number of test cases. **T** test cases follow.
 The only line of each test case contains a non-empty string composed only of lowercase letters of the English alphabet.
 The length of the string is not greater than **100000**.

 ### Output